JDecunha/MicroTrackGenerator/README.md

 ### Random Seeding

 The seeding strategy is informed by a particular conversation on the Geant4 forums (https://geant4-forum.web.cern.ch/t/different-random-seeds-but-same-results/324/6).
-Sergio Losilla indicates that a single seed can be used to uniquely seed the random number generator for each of the thread processes.
-We have performed some rudimentary verifications that this is the case (from a single seed, we have found the tracks on each thread are unique).
-Assuming an appropriately recent version of the Geant4 toolkit is compiled against, then the MIMXMAX random number generator will be used by default.
-The MIXMAX generator is favored because a series of sequential random seeds can still yield independent random number generators.
+Sergio Losilla indicates that for a multithreaded application, a single seed can be used to uniquely seed the random number generators for each thread.
+We have performed some rudimentary verifications that this is the case and have observed that from a single seed on each thread unique tracks are generated.

+Assuming an appropriately recent version of the Geant4 toolkit is compiled against the MIMXMAX random number generator will be used by default.
+The MIXMAX generator is favored because a series of sequential random seeds can still yield uncorrelated random number generators.

 ### Output File Structure